UniMelbHumanRoboticsLab/CANOpenRobotController/doc/1.GettingStarted/GettingStarted.md

 2. Users looking to develop systems with a separate user interface

 ### [M3DemoMachine - Instructions](GSM3DemoMachine.md)
 See also the code example in `src/apps/M3DemoMachine`.

+## Hardware Testing - ArmMotus M1
+This example enables simple movements with the ArmMotus M1 System.

+### Requirements
+1. Development machine running Windows or Linux
+2. ArmMotus M1  (Fourier Intelligence) - modified to be driven by an appropriate controller

+### Suggested for
+1. Users looking to develop for the ArmMotus M1

+### Link to page
+See the code example in `src/apps/M1DemoMachine`.